When people get into gardening, they start wondering:

 • Limited growing space

-Containers are the quickest and simplest way to start gardening — especially if you’re short on space.
+Containers are the fastest and simplest way to start gardening — especially if you’re short on space.

 🪵 Raised Beds — Best Long-Term Beginner Option